m-km/jsalt-conv-speech/README.md

 # jsalt-conv-speech

-Scripts and source files for JSALT 2017 workshop
+JSALT 2017 workshop

+Watch this space for updates on:
+- Technical Report
+- Tools and recipes - training & evaluation scripts and pre-trained models
+- Diarization Challenge

 ## Documentation
 ### Computing